AnuragAmbuj/Logan/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are NOT welcome at this point!
+We'll open up contributions once we have reached a certain milestone.

 ## License